Kazevic/curated-programming-resources/resources.md

       An objects-first introduction to Java.
     - MIT Open Courseware:
         - [Introduction to Programming in Java][java-mit-intro-to-prog]
-        - [Introduction to Computers and Engineering Problem Solving][java-mit-intro-to-computers]
+        - [Introduction to Computers and Engineering Problem-Solving][java-mit-intro-to-computers]
           For beginners, emphasizes practical application of Java.
     - Stanford's 3-part "Introduction to Computer Science" series for beginners.
 The first course teaches Java, the latter two teaches C and C++.